Factbox - Snap IPO: The asymmetry of venture returns

 | NEW YORK

-NEW YORK Shares of Snap Inc (SNAP.N), the owner of the messaging app Snapchat, opened at $24 per share on the New York Stock Exchange on Thursday versus the initial public offering price of $17.
+NEW YORK Shares of Snap Inc (SNAP.N), the owner of the messaging app Snapchat, closed at $24.48 per share on the New York Stock Exchange on Thursday versus the initial public offering price of $17.

 Following is a list of venture capital firms selling their shares in Snap.
 Estimated values of shares sold in the deal are based on the IPO price.
 Estimated values of shares retained are based on the stock's opening price.
 Data based on SEC filings, EquityZen and CrunchBase.